sparkflows/sparkflows-docs/docs/rest-api/rest-apis.rst

 Sparkflows REST API’S
 =========

-Sparkflows enable you to use Swagger REST API’S.
+Sparkflows enable you to use Swagger for accessing REST API’S.

 Documentation
 +++++

   - Reference guide : https://docs.sparkflows.io/en/latest/installation/monitoringandmetrics/rest-api.html

+Below are the list of API’S available in Sparkflows :

 ::